aaryamahajan919/beautiful-react-tailwind-portfolio/README.md

   Desktop and mobile menus with glassmorphism

 * 👨‍💻 **Hero & About Sections**
-  Showcase who you are with smooth intro animations and buttons
+  Showcase who am I with smooth intro animations and buttons

 * 📊 **Skills Grid**
   Filterable progress bars and categories with animated width